 - 6 large eggs (as many as you like)

 - 1 cup cold water

 - Place the rack in your instant pot.
 Add eggs to the rack, pour in 1 cup cold water and seal the lid.

-- Once done, quick release steam and place eggs in an ice water bath for at least 5 minutes.
+- Once time is up, let naturally release 5 minutes.
+Once done, quick release steam and place eggs in an ice water bath for at least 5 minutes.

 - Peel and enjoy!

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.